juchong/MSP430_Reflow_Oven/README.md

 1.1 - Fix bug where oven does not go into ERROR state when thermocouple communication is lost

 1.2 - Optimized ISR tasks and LCD updating to avoid timing and memory issues.

+1.3 - Added a step to ask the user whether the thermocouple has been placed on the PCB.

+1.4 - Added a countdown to start reflow, fixed a bug where the oven keeps wanting to approach 50C after reflow, adjusted PID values, added asthetics to LCD, improved push button response, and cleaned up comments.